-Switchable when the ignition switch is on.
+Switchable when the ignition switch is turned to the ON position.
 Can be turned to off regardless of the ignition switch position.

-► The signals continue flashing when the ignition switch is in the OFF or LOCK position after the hazard switch is on.
+➤ The signals continue flashing with the ignition switch is in the OFF or LOCK position after the hazard switch is on.

-Ignition Switch
+Ignition switch